earthai-tech/k-diagram/paper.md

 ### Contributing

 Contributions to `k-diagram` are highly encouraged\!
-We welcome bug reports, feature requests, documentation improvements, and code contributions.
+I welcome bug reports, feature requests, documentation improvements, and code contributions.
 Please refer to the `CONTRIBUTING.rst` guide in the documentation (or repository) for detailed guidelines on how to contribute.
 Development discussions and